×

 Michael J. Kruger

-Michael J. Kruger is president of Reformed Theological Seminary’s campus in Charlotte, North Carolina, where he also serves as professor of New Testament.
+Michael J. Kruger is the Samuel C. Patterson Chancellor’s Professor of New Testament and Early Christianity at Reformed Theological Seminary.
 He served as president of the Evangelical Theological Society in 2019.
 He is the author of Surviving Religion 101: Letters to a Christian Student on Keeping the Faith in College and Christianity at the Crossroads: How the Second Century Shaped the Future of the Church.
 He blogs regularly at Canon Fodder.

 Rebecca McLaughlin